mike99mac/minimy-mike99mac/hardware/README.md

 - Before cutting the three pieces, add pairs of marks of 1, 2, 3 and 4 highlighted in the drawing below in yellow triangles.
 This will allow you to maintain the correct grain orientation during assembly.

-- Cut the three pieces from one blank:
-  - Panel 1 is 26.00"
-  - Panel 2 is 19.17"
-  - Panel 3 which reamins, should be exactly 14.56" (assuming 2 kerfs of 0.125")

-Below is a sketch of an entire panel:
+Below is a sketch of a blank:
 - Yellow lines show table saw cuts of 0.125"
 - Green lines show CNC machine through cuts of 0.260"
 - Pink lines show CNC machine dado cuts of 0.490" wide and 0.1875" deep